samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This copper amulet contains tiny interlocking gears and is powered by magic from [Mechanus](/sources/dnd/dmg-2024/cosmology#Mechanus), a plane of clockwork predictability.
 Faint ticking and whirring noises emanate from within.

 When you make an attack roll while wearing the amulet, you can forgo rolling the d20 to get a 10 on the die.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 ### [Clothes of Mending](/magic-items/27043-clothes-of-mending)

 *Wondrous Item, Common*

 This elegant outfit magically mends itself to counteract daily wear and tear.
-Pieces of the outfit that are destroyed can’t be repaired in this way.
+Pieces of the outfit that are destroyed can't be repaired in this way.